Shaking my head (SMH)

 Usage of SMH

 SMH is used to express a range of negative emotions, including disbelief, disappointment, frustration, and disapproval.
-It is often used in response to something that the user finds absurd, frustrating, or disappointing.
+It is often used to respond to something that the user finds absurd, frustrating, or disappointing.

 For example, if someone posts a statement that is blatantly untrue or misleading, a response of SMH would indicate that the responder finds the statement absurd or frustrating.
 Similarly, SMH could be used in response to a disappointing event or outcome, indicating the user’s dissatisfaction or disapproval.